alicevision/meshroom-manual/README.md

 -   do not make any changes to the general structure (yet)
 -   open an Issue for questions

-I could use some help with:
+We could use some help with:
 - optimizing the formatting for pdf&html
 - anything listed here https://github.com/alicevision/meshroom-manual/projects